-- The well groomed, super manly, chiseled athlete Nigel McGuiness vs the hairy, beer bellied, acne riddled fat boy Kevin Steen.
+- The well groomed, super manly, chiseled athlete Nigel McGuinness vs the hairy, beer bellied, acne riddled fat boy Kevin Steen.

 - In the Professional Wrestling Syndicate Vinny Fenucci set up referee Kevin Keenan and La Rosa Negra to screw Missy Sampson out of the PWS Bombshells title, saying he thought she was too ugly to be on the roster, much less the face of it.

-- Warhammer and Warhammer 40K: anytime a champion of Slaanesh fights someone is almost always guaranteed to be this, as unearthly beauty is a common gift of the Chaos god of excess (especially in 40k, where anyone who can fight a champion alone is likely a scarred and grizzled veteran whose face is as much bionics as it is flesh).
+- Anytime a champion of Slaanesh fights someone is almost always guaranteed to be this, as unearthly beauty is a common gift of the Chaos god of excess (especially in 40k, where anyone who can fight a champion alone is likely a scarred and grizzled veteran whose face is as much bionics as it is flesh).
 The notable exception is Lucius the Eternal, who started as a bishonen but whose face is now a network of self-inflicted scars.

 - Inverted with certain armies like the Blood Angels, who are basically all Bishōnen Renaissance Italians.